Boys' Brigade in Singapore: History

 The Boys' Brigade was introduced to Singapore by James Milner Fraser, an architect from Britain.
 He was a former member of the 23rd Aberdeen and the 23rd London Companies.

 On 12 January 1930, Fraser started the 1st Singapore Company at Prinsep Street Presbyterian Church.
 With the aid of ex-Sergeant Quek Eng Moh of the 1st Swatow Company, he assembled 12 local Boys to form the company.

-Progress was slow initially, but by the time the company was officially enrolled at Brigade Headquarters in London, in August 1930, the membership had risen to 40.
+In August 1930, when the company was officially enrolled at the Boys' Brigade Headquarters in London, the membership consisted of 40 youths.
 The company chaplain was Reverend William Murray and Fraser's lieutenants were John McNeish (formerly of 76th Glasgow) and Dong Chui Sing.
 Bible class, drill, concerts, wayfaring, signalling, first aid, swimming, fencing, tumbling and other forms of physical recreation formed the core of the Boys' Brigade syllabus.

-In the following year, the first camp was held at the Singapore Volunteer Camp at Siglap.
-A successful inspection was also held to bring the session to a close.
+In 1931, the first camp was held at the Singapore Volunteer Camp at Siglap.

-Extension soon followed, spearheaded by McNeish with the formation of the 2nd Singapore Company at Kampong Kapor Methodist Church in February 1931.
+The 2nd Singapore Company was formed at Kampong Kapor Methodist Church in February 1931.

-By 1936, the Singapore Battalion was 200-strong, with the 3rd Singapore (1933) started at the Anglo-Chinese Continuation School, the 5th Singapore (1934) at Choon Guan Presbyterian Boys School, 4th Singapore (1934) at Geylang Methodist Church and the 6th Singapore (1934) at Paya Lebar Methodist Church.
+By 1936, the Singapore Battalion had 200 members.
+The 3rd Singapore Company was founded in 1933 at the Anglo-Chinese Continuation School.
+In 1934, the 5th Singapore Company was founded at Choon Guan Presbyterian Boys School, the 4th Company at Geylang Methodist Church, and the 6th Singapore at Paya Lebar Methodist Church.

 The Battalion Colors were presented to the battalion by Frank Cooper Sands(former brigade chairman of the Singapore Officers' Council and later an honorary vice-president of the Battalion) in 1936 and the drill competition was introduced.
 Fraser served as the Battalion President from 1936 to 1956.
 In 1940, he handed the captaincy of the 1st Singapore Company over to one of his Boys, S. P. Chua.

-During the war years of 1942 to 1945, The Boys' Brigade's activities were suspended.
-To avoid desecration, the prized Singapore Battalion Colors were destroyed, but some of the coveted drums were stored away in a room at Prinsep Headquarters.
+During the war years of 1942 to 1945, the Brigade's activities were suspended.
+The Battalion destroyed its Colors to avoid destruction in the war, but some of the drums were stored in a room at Prinsep Headquarters.

 After the war, S. P. Chua revived the 1st Singapore Company.
-He was joined immediately by Fraser and by 1950, the Battalion had regained its old strength.
+By 1950, the Battalion membership had reached its pre-war membership.

+On 7 May 1967, the brigade held a fundraising walk from Anglo-Chinese School to Dunearn Road, covering 9 mi.
+The walk was flagged off by Tan Boon Chiang, honorary president of the brigade, and about 350 boys participated.

 By 1968, there were 28 companies in Singapore.
-In 1971, the Brigade had the distinguished honour of having the President of the Republic of Singapore as its Patron.
+In 1971, the President of the Republic of Singapore became the Battalion's Patron.

-As the Brigade approached its 85th Anniversary in 2015, it conducted its first Trooping of Colours parade and reunion dinner in over a decade with the then Education Minister Heng Swee Keat as the Guest-of-Honor.
+As the Brigade approached its 85th anniversary in 2015, it conducted its first Trooping of Colours parade and reunion dinner in over a decade with the then Education Minister Heng Swee Keat as the Guest-of-Honor.

+In December 2023, the Brigade moved to its new Headquarters at 10 Kwong Avenue from 105 Ganges Avenue.